High-Layer Attention Pruning with Rescaling: Experiments

 \paragraph{Model Setting.} We conduct experiments on four GQA-based LLMs: LLaMA3.1-8B~\citep{Touvron2023Llama2O}, Mistral-7B-v0.3~\citep{Jiang2023Mistral7}, Qwen2-7B~\citep{Yang2024Qwen2TR}, and Gemma2-9B~\citep{Riviere2024Gemma2I}.
 For LLaMA3.1-8B and Mistral-7B-v0.3, we set the attention head pruning ratio to 1/4, whereas for Qwen2-7B and Gemma2-9B, it is set to 1/7.
 Therefore, we use HARP to prune 8 layers for LLaMA3.1-8B, 4 layers for Qwen2-7B, 8 layers for Mistral-7B-v0.3, and 6 layers for Gemma2-9B.
 We find that our method achieves a smaller pruning ratio compared to the baselines.
 To address this and ensure a fair comparison, we integrate FLAP with our HARP, leveraging FLAP to prune FFN parameters in our implementation.
 Aside from this, FFN parameters are not pruned in the baseline methods.

-\paragraph{Baseline Implementation.} It is important to note that the official implementation\footnote{https://github.com/CASIA-IVA-Lab/FLAP} does not support GQA-based LLMs.
+\paragraph{Baseline Implementation.} It is important to note that the {FLAP} official implementation\footnote{https://github.com/CASIA-IVA-Lab/FLAP} does not support GQA-based LLMs.
 Therefore, we use a modified implementation\footnote{https://github.com/nyunAI/FLAP} for our experiments.
 Furthermore, the official implementation\footnote{https://github.com/horseee/LLM-Pruner} of LLM-Pruner is available only for LLaMA3.1-8B.
 Our HARP is compatible with any attention mechanism.

 Please note that baseline approaches sometimes apply pruning to either all layers or only a subset of them.
 To ensure a fair comparison and optimize baseline performance, we also tune the pruning layer range for each baseline model by model based on perplexity, since perplexity is a commonly-used metric for evaluating the performance of pruning algorithms.
 Details of the experimental setup and the tuning results are provided in Appendix~\ref{appendix:baseline_tuning}.
-All experiments are conducted using NVIDIA H100 80G GPUs. \paragraph{Benchmarks.} For our evaluation, we employ the widely-used \texttt{lm-evaluation-harness}\footnote{https://github.com/EleutherAI/lm-evaluation-harness} package~\citep{eval-harness} to conduct experiments on both generation and discriminative tasks.
-Our generation tasks include 5-shot TriviaQA~\citep{joshi-etal-2017-triviaqa}, 5-shot NaturalQuestions~\citep{kwiatkowski2019natural}, 5-shot GSM8K~\citep{cobbe2021training}, 4-shot MATH-hard~\citep{hendrycksmath2021,lewkowycz2022solving}, 3-shot COT~\citep{wei2022chain}, and BBH~\citep{suzgun2023challenging}.
-For discriminative tasks, we use 5-shot WinoGrande~\citep{sakaguchi2021winogrande}, 25-shot ARC-Challenge~\citep{clark2018think}, 0-shot BoolQ~\citep{clark-etal-2019-boolq}, 0-shot OpenBookQA~\citep{mihaylov-etal-2018-suit}, 0-shot PIQA~\citep{bisk2020piqa}, and 5-shot MMLU~\citep{hendrycks2021measuring}.
-We report the accuracy for these tasks as recommended by the \texttt{lm-evaluation-harness} package.
-We also evaluate long-context generation performance on the LongBench\footnote{https://github.com/THUDM/LongBench/tree/main} benchmark~\citep{bai-etal-2024-longbench}, which includes 16 datasets.
-Details about benchmarks can be found in Appendix~\ref{appendix:dataset}.
+All experiments are conducted using NVIDIA H100 80G GPUs.